-The seminar was organized as part of the LIFE with Vultures project, which aims at tackling the In recent decades, the Griffon Vulture population in Cyprus has suffered massive losses due to illegal wildlife poisoning, driving the species on the verge of extinction in the country.
+The seminar was organized as part of the LIFE with Vultures project, which aims at tackling the declining population of the Griffon Vulture in Cyprus.
+The seminar follows the principles of the Wildlife Crime Academy which is run in Spain by the Spanish Government, the Junta de Andalucía and the Vulture Conservation Foundation (VCF).
+In recent decades, the Griffon Vulture population in Cyprus has suffered massive losses due to illegal wildlife poisoning, driving the species on the verge of extinction in the country.
 It is crucial to thoroughly investigate and prosecute such cases to deter potential offenders from placing illegal poison baits in the countryside and help prevent such damaging losses.
 Coordination between competent authorities and the application of appropriate techniques and methods for the investigation of such crimes can help identify the perpetrators and enforce deterrent penalties.

 The interest and dedication shown by all participants give us hope for the future of the Griffon Vulture in Cyprus, and we are delighted to have them on board.
 We warmly thank the experts of the Regional Government of Andalusia who shared their expertise and internationally recognized procedures for the effective fight against wildlife crime.
 We also thank the Cyprus Police, the State General Lab and the Veterinary Services for their cooperation and efforts in the fight against wildlife poisoning.